amy941/Google_Advanced_Module-4_Statistics/README.md

 - **ALTERNATIVE hypothesis:** There is **a difference** in number of views between TikTok videos posted by verified accounts vs. TikTok videos posted by unverified accounts .

 ✍ Result shows **p-value is extremely small, significantly less than the 5% signigicant level.** Thus, we can confidently **reject the NULL hypothesis**, meaning there is a difference in number of views between TikTok videos posted by verified accounts vs. TikTok videos posted by unverified accounts.
-This issue could cause due to clickbait videos or spam bots that plummets the view counts.
+This issue could cause due to clickbait videos or spam bots that spikes the view counts.

 # Tools I used:
 **Python, Jupyter Notebook, GitHub**